May 1, 2023

 May is Lupus Awareness Month!
-It's an opportunity for the Lupus community to join together across the country to raise awareness of the physical, emotional and economic impact of lupus.
+It's an opportunity for the Lupus community to join together across the country to raise awareness of the physical, emotional, and economic impact of lupus.
 Join ThermApparel this month in helping to spread Lupus Awareness.
-First up is Lupus and Heat Sensitivity.

 Your body is always producing heat, for Lupus patients that heat buildup is more intense.
 It’s up to your heart and blood vessels to get that heat away from your core organs.
-Using a cooling vest makes life easier on your heart to keep you safe and give you more energy for what you care about.
+Using a cooling vest makes life easier on your heart keeps you safe and gives you more energy for what you care about.

 “Ultimately, if our results are confirmed in future studies, it is inevitable that rising temperatures and weather extremes expected as a result of climate change will have an effect,” Stojan said, adding that climate change ultimately could be a key factor in treating lupus.